-In addition to his film efforts, Davis created, produces and hosts the popular podcast “Big Fish in the Middle Kingdom", co-created "How China Works" with Yingying Li, and launched a NEW show, “If I Knew You Better”, on March 29, 2019.
+In addition to his film efforts, Davis created, produced and hosted the popular podcast “Big Fish in the Middle Kingdom", co-created and hosts "How China Works" with Yingying Li, and launched a NEW show, “If I Knew You Better”, on March 29, 2019.

 NEW PODCAST DIVULGES SECRETS OF SUCCESSFUL FOREIGNERS IN CHINA

 “BIG FISH IN THE MIDDLE KINGDOM” AIMS TO FLATTEN THE LEARNING CURVE

 BEIJING, August 1, 2017 — “Big Fish in the Middle Kingdom”, a podcast about “laowai” (“foreigners") doing ambitious things in China, has launched and is available in all popular podcatchers.
 The show features a diverse array of expats who are successfully pursuing their dreams as an outsider in a foreign land.

 Host Brendan Davis: “Since moving to Beijing I’ve met so many foreigners having a China adventure that I had to dig deeper and see what makes us all tick.
 Along the way, I’ve learned things that have helped me understand China beyond stereotypes and soundbites, so I wanted to share them."